jezzsantos/saastack/docs/decisions/0210-concurrency.md

 5. At some point in time, one of the requests (lets say it is request #2) will try to persist its newly created events, and in order to persist them to the event store, they must be versioned (contiguously) starting with the version AFTER the last event that was loaded in the beginning.
    * In this example, that version is v.35 through to v.38, for the 4 events that request #2 produces.
 6. Now, those events will be persisted correctly to the event store, since they match the versions of the actual existing events already stored in the events store.
 Request #2 succeeds and exits successfully.
-7. Next, ~100ms later, request #1 tries to save its 3 new events to the event store, and in its case, these new events will need to be be versioned from v.35 through to v.37.
+7. Next, ~100ms later, request #1 tries to save its 3 new events to the event store, and in its case, these new events will need to be versioned from v.35 through to v.37.
    - Again, from the perspective of this request the last loaded event version was v.34.

 8. The event store will detect that the latest saved events in the store are now at v.38, not at v.35, and the event store will throw an exception and complain (quite rightly) that the new events will overwrite existing events, and the request #2 will fail with a concurrency problem.